AdobeDocs/campaign-classic.en/help/delivery/using/design-and-personalize.md

 * You can check if the instance configuration enables public resource management.
 [Learn more](../../installation/using/deploying-an-instance.md#managing-public-resources)

-* From the delivery wizard, you can import an HTML page containing images or insert images directly using the HTML editor via the **[!UICONTROL Image]** icon.
+* From the delivery assistant, you can import an HTML page containing images or insert images directly using the HTML editor via the **[!UICONTROL Image]** icon.
 [Learn more](defining-the-email-content.md#adding-images)

 * If images are not displayed, check that the images are available on the server.
 To do this, click the Source tab from your delivery.
 Find your images and copy-paste each image's URL in a web browser.
 If the images are not displayed, contact your IT administrator or the third-party vendor providing your delivery content.